mterczynski/mterczynski/README.md

-### Michał Terczyński

-- 📫 How to reach me: https://www.linkedin.com/in/mterczynski/
+📫 How to reach me: https://www.linkedin.com/in/mterczynski/